BeyondQuality/beyondquality/research/public_speaking.md

 Bas Dijkstra: I like to involve the crowd a little bit, maybe asking some questions to specific individuals, but maybe not everybody is comfortable doing that.

 Leandro Melendez (aka Señor Performo): Speaking of the audience, involve them in your talk.
 Make them participate by polling, asking direct questions, picking a sparring partner from the audience who you could establish conversations from the stage and might make feel everyone else as if they are about to participate if you look at them.
 Well, do it if you want.
 Make it as interactive as you can, it is a show on stage and not just a boring lecture from a stage.

+Emna Ayadi: Use examples, small stories, or funny moments to make it interesting

 ### 4. Admit what you don't know